Argyle Hotel Group: Businesses and operations

 The hotel management services provided by Argyle include hotel consignment management, franchising operations, consulting services, and hotel management education and training.
-The group also operates a branded training program, Argyle Academy, which offers hospitality services training at the Tourism College of Bohai University, Shuigang Senior Technical School and Zunyi Intermediate Vocational School.
+The group also operates a branded training program named Argyle Academy, which offers hospitality services training at the Tourism College of Bohai University, Shuigang Senior Technical School and Zunyi Intermediate Vocational School.

 Brands

 The company maintains a retail brand called Bondi Shack, to market Australian-made products to its customers.
 In addition to an e-commerce platform for ordering, several Argyle hotels host Bondi Shack boutique stores where consumers may interact with products.

 China expansion strategy

 After entering China in 2005, Argyle identified a lack of international-standard hotels in China’s regional second- and third-tier cities.
 To gain first-mover advantage in these markets, the company worked with Austrade to develop connections with provincial governments and local hotel developers.
 In 2009, Argyle signed a 13-year hotel management contract with a developer in Jinsha, Guizhou Province.
 To preserve its quality and management standards, Argyle established its Argyle Academy training programs.
-In 2016 the Company introduced its Bondi Shack brand to market premium Australian-made products to Chinese consumers.
+In 2016 the Company introduced its Bondi Shack brand to market Australian-made products to Chinese consumers.
 In 2019 Argyle signed an agreement with Australia Post as a provider of order management, logistics and distribution services for the Bondi Shack e-commerce platform.